OpenSciViz/cloud/README.md

     + /usr/share/cloudstack-common/vms/systemvm.iso is intact (4.8: ~69M or 4.9: ~76M, restore from backup if needed)
     + /mnt/{secodary,primary} are mounted rw.

-   The unlock.sh script helps with the above and also a number selinux items.
+   The unlock.sh script helps with the above, as well as secloud.sh.

 # D. System VM Patches and Early-Config -- once the admin GUI "Infrastructure" shows 2 System VMs